Senior University Administrators Course lecture

 Dru Marshall

-A nationally recognized leader with nearly 30 years of post-secondary sector experience, Dru has previously served as the chair of the U-15 Group of Canadian Research Universities Provosts, and as the only non-American executive committee member on the Council of Academic Affairs of the Association of Public and Land-Grant Universities.
+A nationally recognized academic leader with over 30 years post-secondary sector experience, Dru previously served as the chair of the U-15 Group of Canadian Research Universities Provosts, and as the only non-American executive committee member on the Council of Academic Affairs of the Association of Public and Land-Grant Universities.
+In addition to her academic career, she also had a significant career in high performance sport, coaching both the junior and senior Canadian women’s national field hockey teams.
 She has been recognized as one of Canada’s WXN Top 100 most powerful women and as one of the most influential women in sport and physical activity in Canada by the Canadian Association for the Advancement of Women in Sport and Physical Activity.
 For her work in high performance sport in Canada, she was awarded the Queen Elizabeth II Diamond Jubilee Medal.

 Florentine Strzelczyk